prjctimg/huetiful/README.md

 - Create colors from templated values like pastels, hueshifted color scales etc
 - Reference to all colors in the default TailwindCSS palette with every shade as a function!
-- Categorize colors using their properties such as temperature and achromaticity -And much more.
+- Categorize colors using their properties such as temperature and achromaticity
+- And much more.
 See the docs [here](https://prjctimg.github.io/huetiful)

 ## Installation